 Later that evening, Shakur, Death Row CEO Suge Knight, and the rest of the entourage jumped in their vehicles and began their journey to Club 662, where Tyson's post-fight party was due to take place.

-While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights by this intersection.
+While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights at this intersection.

 Seconds later, a white Cadillac pulled up on the driver's side of their black BMW and opened fire.

 Shakur was shot four times as he attempted to dive into the back seat.

 Following the shooting, Suge Knight attempted to drive to a hospital.
 However, the vehicle was eventually pulled over by police at the intersection between Las Vegas Boulevard and Harmon Avenue.

 The wounded rapper was then transferred to the University Medical Center of Southern Nevada, where he was placed into a medically-induced coma.